Is your engine making strange noises or harsh burning smells? If so, then it’s time to bring your car in to the auto repair shop.

 - Radiator cooling fan

-Just like arteries and veins in the human body, hoses are the circulatory system of a vehicle and are responsible for pumping fluids to different areas.
+Just like arteries and veins in the human body, hoses are the circulatory system of a car or truck and are responsible for pumping fluids to different areas.
 Hoses are made of two layers of rubber with a layer of fabric sandwiched in between.
 Common types of hoses include:

 - Fuel hose: pumps gas to the engine